velvetkevorkian/preact-ssr/tutorial.md

 "nodemon": "nodemon --watch build/server.js build/server.js"
 ```

 Now we have two NPM scripts, `rollup` and `nodemon`, that we want to run in the background.
 At first glance, you might want to try `$ npm run rollup && npm run nodemon`; that won't work though, as the `rollup` watcher never exits, so the `nodemon` script never starts.
 We need a way to run them in parallel.
-Fortunately, there's a package for that.
+You could do this by hand, but fortunately, there's a package for doing it in a single script.
 Let's install it.

 ```
 $ npm install --save-dev npm-run-all